Methods and Curriculum

 ABOUT Conquest & Challenge RESOURCE CENTER and ONLINE TRAINING

-After your annual membership order is complete, you will receive a password in August to access the adult leader and team leader resource center online.
+After your annual membership order is complete, you will receive an account to access the online resource center.
 There are hundreds of files that complete the curriculum on the resource centers.